DEFRA/software-development-standards/guides/unmanaged_devices.md

 You must ensure that your device is configured to automatically check for updates and you should regularly install macOS and app updates so that you are using current features.

-Most importantly, you must ensure that your device is configured to automatically install system and security updates.
+Most importantly, you must ensure that your device is configured to automatically install system data files and security updates, which only covers the built-in anti-malware software and its configuration.

 #### User accounts
 Your device should be supplied relatively factory-fresh, without existing user accounts.